ihsanfadil/spark-hetero/README.md

-# Quantifying spatial heterogeneity of malaria intensity in the Papua region of Indonesia
+# Quantifying spatial heterogeneity of malaria in the Papua region of Indonesia

 Lorem ipsum dolor sit amet.